Main Content

 Note

-Only one action channel is allowed.
+For this agent, only one action channel is allowed.

 If you create the agent by specifying an actor and critic, the value of ActionInfo matches the value specified in the actor and critic objects.
 If you create a default agent, the agent constructor function sets the ActionInfo property to the input argument ActionInfo.